vernaillen/vernaillen.dev.old/src/pages/blog/hello-world.md

 location: Zottegem
 ---

+## exit Vernaillen.com
 To be honest the most important reason why I wanted to make a new website is because the old one was made in Liferay and I didn't want to keep a Liferay server running only for my personal website.
 It's overkill.
 And I'm actually focusing less on Liferay these days, but more on pure stack development with Spring micro-services and Angular or Vue.js.

+## enter Vernaillen.dev

-And since I wanted to become more skilled in Vue.js anyway, so I decided to rewrite my website using Vue 3, Vite, Tailwind and Markdown.
+Since I wanted to become more skilled in Vue.js anyway, I decided to rewrite my website using Vue 3, Vite, Tailwind and Markdown.

 For the design I decided to use this [Tailwind CSS Template](https://tailwindtemplates.co/templates/startup), cause I'm a developer, not a designer :D